brendanneal12/ENPM661_Project2_Disjkstra/README.md

 11. Once the Dijkstra search finishes, the completed map is displayed to screen, the total cost of the path is printed to the terminal, the time it took to complete the search is printed to the terminal, and a video file named "dijkstra_brendan_neal.mp4" is added to the workspace.
 12. Open the video file to watch the animation of the search and backtracking.

-# IMPORTANT NOTE PLEASE READ
+# IMPORTANT NOTES PLEASE READ
-There is no visual representation of the search and backtracking while the search is taking place.
+1. There is no visual representation of the search and backtracking while the search is taking place.
 The only way to view the animation is to open the generated video file.

+2. Please click the following link in order to view an example output video that is produced by my code.
+I cannot commit the video directly to GitHub since the file size is way too large: https://drive.google.com/drive/u/0/folders/17SJckOGSsYpg5Na8HCx6JNp36jlN5ils